 A decade earlier, then-Governor Rockefeller had married Margaretta “Happy” Fitler Murphy.
-It was a second marriage for both, and their union challenged taboos (now quaint seeming) against politicians who were divorced.
-It generated a fair amount of tabloid coverage, but by 1974, that was old news, and Happy came back onto America’s radar only when her husband was tapped to be Vice President.
-Soon after, the country was astonished to learn that their soon-to-be new Second Lady suffered from breast cancer, as did Betty Ford, and would undergo two mastectomies.
-And she announced it to the nation.
-Breast cancer was hardly unknown, but at the time it was virtually unheard of for women, especially well-known women, to reveal their condition publicly.
-Long before wearing a pink ribbon came to signify the fight against breast cancer, Betty Ford and Happy Rockefeller did more than anyone before them to raise awareness of the single greatest threat to women’s health.
+It was a second marriage for both, generating a fair amount of tabloid coverage, but by 1974, when Nelson was tapped to be vice president, that was old news.
+Soon after, the country was astonished to learn that their soon-to-be new second lady suffered, as Betty Ford did, from breast cancer, and would undergo two mastectomies.
+Courageously, she announced it to the nation.
+Breast cancer was hardly unknown, but at the time it was virtually unheard of for well-known women to reveal their condition publicly.
+Before pink ribbons, Betty Ford and Happy Rockefeller did more than anyone before them to raise awareness of this threat to women’s health.

-Nelson was already a towering figure on the public stage.
-In his essay “From MoMA to Washington: How Nelson Rockefeller Redefined the Role of the Art Patron & Politician for the 20th Century,” Jed Perl lays out the herculean accomplishments of this scion of one of the richest families in history, who went on to make a lasting mark in many fields.
-In their grand apartment on New York’s Fifth Avenue and at Kykuit, the Rockefeller estate in Pocantico Hills, in Westchester County, Nelson had already amassed a wide-ranging collection of art and design spanning continents and periods.
-Many of the great art and design masterpieces Nelson acquired were donated to museums, but Happy held on to important pieces throughout her life, along with the decorative arts objects they collected together and several significant pieces of jewelry.
+In their grand apartment on New York’s Fifth Avenue and at Kykuit, the Rockefeller estate in Pocantico Hills in upstate New York, Nelson had already amassed a wide-ranging collection of art and design.
+Many of the great masterpieces he acquired were donated to museums, but Happy held on to important pieces throughout her life, along with the decorative arts objects and significant pieces of jewellery.

-When Happy married Nelson, the governor was seeking to capture the 1964 Republican Presidential nomination against Barry Goldwater, and she dutifully joined him on the campaign trail.
-According to the Times, “she was an unexpected hit, with many voters responding warmly to what they called her cheerful, artless charm.”
+When Happy married Nelson, the governor was seeking to capture the 1964 Republican presidential nomination against Barry Goldwater, and she dutifully joined him on the campaign trail.
+According to the Times, “she was an unexpected hit, with many voters responding warmly to what they called her cheerful, artless charm”.
 She never sought the spotlight during her 16-year marriage to her famous husband, but Nelson’s biographer, Richard Norton Smith, revealed that she nonetheless exerted influence.
-In a letter to the Times following Happy’s death, Smith wrote that her “quiet advocacy, first with her husband and then with the State Senate president, Earl W. Brydges, helped bring about the historic repeal of New York’s ban on abortion in 1970.”
-As the wife of the Vice President, following her recovery from cancer she assumed a more visible role.
-The couple entertained heads of state, government and other dignitaries at Kykuit and 812 Fifth Avenue, and Happy was actively involved in setting up and overseeing plans for those events.
+In a letter to the Times following Happy’s death, Smith wrote that her “quiet advocacy, first with her husband and then with the State Senate president, Earl W Brydges, helped bring about the historic repeal of New York’s ban on abortion in 1970”.
+As the wife of the vice president, following her recovery from cancer she assumed a more visible role.
+The couple entertained heads of state and dignitaries at Kykuit and 812 Fifth Avenue – events in which Happy was actively involved.

 Anthony Calnek is Editor in Chief of Sotheby’s Magazine.